-Over the past 18 months, the DLBA has worked with the City of Long Beach to develop a comprehensive wayfinding signage system that includes new gateway entries into the City, signs directing visitors to Downtown parking structures, pedestrian signage and maps to help visitors navigate Downtown, and signs identifying waterfront access points.
+This sign program, in partnership with the City of Long Beach Public Works, is a part of the City’s comprehensive wayfinding upgrade which began back in 2016.
+The DLBA began working with the City of Long Beach to develop a comprehensive wayfinding signage system that includes new gateway entries into the City, signs directing visitors to Downtown parking structures, pedestrian signage and maps to help visitors navigate Downtown, and signs identifying waterfront access points.
 The new wayfinding system will help promote Long Beach’s identity, make it easier for visitors to find their way around Downtown, and enhance the visitor experience.

 Community Vision and Stakeholder Engagement